-For the purposes of our Group audit opinion, we set materiality for the significant component of the Group, apart from the Parent Company whose materiality is set out above, based on 2% of the component's revenue (2022: 1.5% of revenue).
-Component materiality was £19,300 (2022: £17,500).
-In the audit of the component, we further applied a performance materiality level of 70% (2022: 70%) of the component materiality to our testing to ensure that the risk of errors exceeding component materiality was appropriately mitigated.
+For the purposes of our Group audit opinion, we set materiality for each significant component of the Group, apart from the Parent Company whose materiality is set out above, based on 2.5% of the component's revenue (2023: 2.0% of revenue).
+Component materiality was £800 (2023: £19,300).
+In the audit of the component for consolidation purposes only, we further applied performance materiality levels of 75% (2023: 70%) of the component materiality to our testing to ensure that the risk of errors exceeding component materiality was appropriately mitigated.